HarshadZade/starter-academic/content/home/experience.md

   location = "VNIT, Nagpur"
   date_start = "2019-06-02"
   date_end = "2021-05-01"
-  description = """IvLabs is the Robotics and Innovation Society run by the students of VNIT.
-I was the Technical Head of the managing council, responsible for resolving technical problems and providing sound technical support to the lab."""
+  description = """As Technical Head of the managing council for IvLabs (the Robotics and Innovation Society at VNIT), I was responsible for managing the inventory and implementing efficient processes for utilizing the components in the lab."""

 [[experience]]
   title = "Member and Mentor"